kfrey-idm/emodpy-workflow/docs/tutorials/get_started.md

 meant as an introduction to calibration, but if you understand calibration, it provides you with the instructions on how to do it.

-## Use a calibration

-The ["Use a Calibration" tutorial](use_calibration.md) will show you how to use a calibration as input to configure and run EMOD.